omgitstom/stealthisrepo/factpack.md

 ### Adjacent Markets

+*Recognizing adjacent markets allows companies to expand their offerings, create strategic partnerships, and address customer needs more holistically.*

 - What adjacent pain points do customers experience?
 - How do our products and solutions interact with these adjacent markets?
 - Who are the key players in adjacent industries?

 ### Broader Business Ecosystem

+*Understanding the business ecosystem helps assess where a company fits within the larger economic and technological environment.*

 - What are the key products and services in the larger ecosystem?
 - How do these solutions integrate and interact with our core offerings?